zhouhoujun/development-tool-ng1/README.md

 Please file issues and pull requests against that repo.
 This package use to develop kit for typescript node project development via gulp tasks.

+# note

+* `if you use jspm package manager, do not setting jspm baseURL!!!`

 ## Install

 You can install this package either with `npm`.